How is a polyurethane breast implant different?

 Based on the current evidence available today, Dr Simone believes polyurethane breast implants to be safe and to be the implant of choice in most people for both redo and primary surgery.

 There is now safety data now from studies overseas from over 18 years.
 They have been used in Australia for around 8 years now.
 All surgeons do not use them, mainly because they are a newer device, and many surgeons have become used to using textured or smooth implants, which still have, overall lower capsule rates than earlier models.
 There is a learning curve in using them, and they are more difficult to place.
 However, their use is continuing to increase due to their impressively low capsular contracture rates.

-All decisions for implant placement are made in conjunction with the patient and their wishes.
+All decisions for breast implant placement are made in conjunction with the patient and their wishes.